MicrosoftDocs/powerbi-docs/powerbi-docs/transform-model/log-analytics/desktop-log-analytics-faq.md

 *Answer:* Engine logs are detailed and can be high volume and large, averaging 3-4 KB each for complex semantic models.
 Therefore we recommend carefully considering when to use logging for the Analysis Service engine. **Typical use cases for logging are performance investigations, scale/load testing or pre-release validation.**

 **Question:**  Which Analysis Services events are supported?
-What will the logs look like?
+What do the logs look like?

 *Answer:*  For information on events and logs see [events and schema](desktop-log-analytics-configure.md#events-and-schema).

 **Question:**  I can't get Owner permissions for Azure Log Analytics in my organization, is there a workaround?

-*Answer:*  Yes, you'll need some help from administrators:
+*Answer:*  Yes, you need some help from administrators:
 OPTION 1:
 An Azure admin can grant you Owner rights in Log Analytics only to perform the initial configuration in Power BI.
 After you complete the initial configuration, they can reduce your access to Contributor or lower as required.
 OPTION 2: